28 × 23 cm | 9 × 11 in 137 ills | 160 pages Hardback

-This is the first monograph focuses on Fernandes’ use of language and dance as a means to explore power, endurance and resistance.
+This is the first monograph focusing on Fernandes’ use of language and dance as a means to explore power, endurance and resistance.